 Day 1: Markenfield Hall.
-The coach leaves York railway station at 2.00pm (or from the hotel at 1.40pm).
+The coach leaves the hotel at 2.00pm.
 The best surviving medieval moated manor house in England, with parts dating to c.
 1290 and crenellations licensed in 1310, Markenfield Hall has charm beyond words.
-It is a textbook case of how a family-owned historic property can flourish, given energy, imagination and love.
+It is a textbook case of how a familyowned historic property can flourish, given energy, imagination and love.